Corey Dickerson Player Props: Nationals vs. Astros

 Corey Dickerson At The Plate

-- Dickerson is batting .259 with three doubles, two home runs and four walks.
+- Dickerson is hitting .271 with four doubles, two home runs and four walks.

+- Dickerson will look to extend his four-game hitting streak.
+He's batting .267 during his last outings.

-- In 19 games played this season, he has gone deep in two of them.
+- In 21 games played this year, he has hit a homer in two of them.

-- Dickerson has driven in a run in six games this season (31.6%), including two games with multiple runs batted in.
+- In seven games this season (33.3%), Dickerson has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once five times this season (26.3%), including one multi-run game.
+- In six of 21 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.